-990 - 1000 points = A+ 930 - 989.9 points = A 900 - 929.9 points = A-870 - 899.9 points = B+ 830 - 869.9 points = B 800 - 829.9 points = B-770 - 799.9 points = C+ 730 - 769.9 points = C 700 - 729.9 points = C 600 - 699.9 points = D 0 - 599.9 points = F
+990\ - 1000 points = A+ 930 - 989.9 points = A 900 - 929.9 points = A-870 - 899.9 points = B+ 830 - 869.9 points = B 800 - 829.9 points = B-770 - 799.9 points = C+ 730 - 769.9 points = C 700 - 729.9 points = C 600 - 699.9 points = D 0 - 599.9 points = F

-An A+ grade is a rare distinction indicating exceptional work.
-If no students score above 990 points, then the cutoff for the grade of A+ will be lowered at the instructor's discretion.
+\An A+ grade is a rare distinction indicating exceptional work.
+If no students score above 990 points, then the cutoff for the grade of A+ may be lowered at the instructor's discretion.

 Class intro survey.
 You will fill out a decision survey before class starts, and we'll use your (anonymous) responses on this survey as example datasets for both lecture and lab.
-To receive full points for the intro survey, you must complete it before noon on Monday, September 14.
+To receive full points for the intro survey, you must complete it before noon on Monday, September 13.

-Clicker participation.
-You will earn your lecture participation grade (45 points out of 1000 total) by responding with your i>clicker to questions during class.
+Participation.
+You will earn your lecture participation grade (50 points out of 1000 total) by responding to poll questions during class.
 These questions will serve several purposes: (1) to give me real-time feedback on what concepts you're understanding and which topics we might want to spend a little more time on; (2) to help you engage with the material and encourage you to be active learners; (3) to help you gauge your own understanding as we go; and (4) to augment the results of the class intro survey with polls and questions that are better asked "live" than in an online survey.

-To receive the maximum 45 points for clicker participation, you must respond to at least 90% of the questions posed during 9 of the 10 lectures for which we count participation.
+To receive the maximum 50 points for lecture participation, you must respond to at least 90% of the questions posed during 10 of the 11 lectures for which we count participation.
 (We will use clickers during the first class meeting, but participation won't be counted for that day, so you may use it to test out your clicker and troubleshoot any technical issues.)
+You must also participate actively in the breakout group work to earn full participation points for each class.

-For every lecture for which you responded to at least 90% of clicker questions, you will receive 5 points; for lectures during which you responded to more than half of the clicker questions (but fewer than nine out of 10), you will receive 2 points.
 I will drop your lowest participation score when calculating your final participation grade, which means you have one free absence.
 You also have a separate free pass for "forgot my clicker / dead batteries" situations where you are present but for some reason not able to submit clicker responses: to use this, you must check in with a TA at the beginning and end of class.

-You may purchase an i>clicker at the Columbia Bookstore (the two different models that will work for our class are both listed there for our course), or online; or you may use the same clicker you used for past classes.
+You may purchase an i>clicker at the Columbia Bookstore, online, or from another student; it's fine to use the same clicker you used for past classes.
 The two models to look for are the 2nd Edition i>clicker (ISBN 9780716779391) and the i<clicker+ (ISBN 9781464120152).

-We also have a limited supply of i>clickers available to loan out to students who are unable to buy one.
+We also have a limited supply of i>clickers available to loan out to students whose budgets don't fit class-specific elctronics.
 Let your TA or the instructor know if you would like to borrow one for the semester.